 This is where Global Entry would have been useful.
 Global Entry would have allowed us to just scan our passports upon landing and then skip the immigration line and head straight for security.
 Would have easily saved us 30 minutes and it only costs $25 more than TSA Pre does plus it’s also good for 5 years.
 There were no open interviews for Global Entry in Wisconsin before our departure date though so we had to settle for TSA Pre-Check.

 Make sure to leave plenty of time to get to the airport, check in, go through security, and get to your gate when you’re leaving Vietnam.
 All of it will take longer than you think.
-We had a good hour and a half when we at the Saigon International airport but since it turns out they close the gate something like 40 minutes before takeoff we ended up being ushered through the security line and then had to run to our gate.
+We had a good hour and a half when we got to the Saigon International airport but it turns out they close the gate something like 40 minutes before takeoff.
+We ended up being ushered through the security line and then had to run to our gate.
 Luckily ANA was nice enough to help us skip the line and hold the gate for us but man, don’t be us.

 What we Took